alexandru/alexn.org/_posts/2021-02-22-countdownlatch-async-dirty.md

 Yo dawg, I heard you liked concurrency primitives.
 Let's implement our own asynchronous, dirty [CountDownLatch](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CountDownLatch.html).

 Just to be clear, what we are implementing here is probably not production ready (please do some testing first, as I didn't 😅).
-Also this is not functional programming, and it's not using Monix or Cats Effect, or any other libraries that might have helped.
+Also this is not functional programming, and it's not using [Monix](https://monix.io) or [Cats-Effect](https://typelevel.org/cats-effect/), or any other libraries that might have helped.
 This is implemented using just the standard library.

 Also, you might want the classic `java.util.concurrent.CountDownLatch`, which is pretty awesome, and it might be exactly what you need, although this one is useful too.